We Represent the Rights of Individuals Facing Federal Child Pornography Charges

 Duffy Law is a team of experienced federal child pornography defense lawyers based in Connecticut.
 We represent people accused of crimes related to child pornography and provide aggressive, tenacious, and solution-oriented criminal defense services.
 We believe that everyone deserves a zealous defense – whether they have committed the crime of which they are accused or not.
-To schedule a free case evaluation with a member of our team, call Duffy Law today at 203-946-2000 or send us an email through our online contact form.
+To schedule a case evaluation with a member of our team, call Duffy Law today at 203-946-2000 or send us an email through our online contact form.

 Under Investigation?
 Don’t Delay in Seeking Legal Help!

 Many child pornography cases involve significant investigation prior to an arrest and the filing of formal charges.
 This is particularly true when it comes to offenses that involve the sharing of child pornography on the internet.
 Peer-to-peer file sharing programs allow users to share files that may contain child pornography, and tracking how these files are distributed often requires months of technical analysis.